Passive Income From a Driving Range

 The big expense is obviously the land.
 In my area, I could buy a 15 acre plot of land for $100,000, but I understand that land is cheap here, so let’s say it would cost $200,000.
 Add the ball-retriever ($5,000), golf ball dispenser ($5,000), and token dispenser ($3,000), and lawn-mower ($3,000) and we’re looking at an initial investment of $216,000.

-The costs that’ll keep on coming will be the employment ($30/day) and the maintenance of the range (property tax, machinery, grass seed, water, flag sticks, etc.).
+The day to day operation costs will be the employment ($30/day) and the maintenance of the range (property tax, machinery, grass seed, water, flag sticks, etc.).
 I estimate a yearly expense of $15,000.

 Income Per Golfer